Skip to content

 """

-Binarize the input ndarray using a Monte Carlo approach with Gaussian blurring.
+Binarize the input ndarray using a dynamic thresholding approach to simulate surface

 This function applies a dynamic thresholding technique where the threshold value is